Skip to main content

 Architecture

 The toolkit ships as seven composable packages, each addressing a distinct layer of the agent governance stack.
+The design mirrors operating system architecture: a policy kernel at the bottom, execution isolation in the middle, and higher-order services on top.

 Agent OS

 The policy kernel at the bottom of the stack.
 Supports three policy formats: YAML for simple allow/deny rules, OPA/Rego for complex conditional logic, and Cedar (AWS's policy language) for attribute-based access control.
 Policies are loaded at startup and evaluated on every tool invocation, with zero dependence on the LLM for enforcement.
+The kernel is stateless and deterministic, making its behaviour fully predictable regardless of model behaviour.

 Agent Runtime

-Ring 3 Sandbox only User input processing, output formatting
+Ring 3 (Untrusted)Below 400Sandbox only, output formatting

 AgentMesh